sebastianKrajnak/FLP/README.md

 ## Testing

 All testing was done purely by running the project with `testX.in` input file and visually comparing the ouput with the correct output saved in `testX.out`, where X is a number of the test.
+Additionally you can use either `make testi` to load and display input grammar or `make test1` to test the first step of algorithm with `test/test1.in` input.
 For example
 ```shell
 $ ./flp21-fun -1 test/test1.in